Iraq insurgents seize oilfields, hit air base as U.S. advisers arrive

 In northern Iraq, the Sunni militants extended a two-week advance that has been led by the hardline Islamic State in Iraq and the Levant (ISIL) but also includes an amalgam of other Sunni groups angered by Maliki’s rule.

-They blame Maliki for marginalizing their sect during eight years in power.
+They blame Maliki for marginalising their sect during eight years in power.
 The fighting threatens to rupture the country two and a half years after the end of U.S. occupation.

 U.S. Secretary of State John Kerry during a visit this week pressed Iraqi officials to form an “inclusive” government and urged leaders of the autonomous Kurdish region to stand with Baghdad against the onslaught.